 Your first baitcaster should be a multipurpose reel in the mid-price range with a gear ratio between 6.2:1 to 7.0:1.
 Most of these reels will have about the same line capacity of 110 to 120 yards in the 10- to 14-pound test range.

-A reel in the mid-speed gear ratio range will handle most bass fishing applications because it allows you to adjust the speed of your retrieve easier than low- or high-speed reels.
+A reel in the mid-speed gear ratio range will handle most bass fishing applications because it allows you to adjust your retrieve speed easier than low- or high-speed reels.
 If you are fishing a buzz bait or Rat-L-Trap, you can crank a 6.2:1 reel faster and still get good performance.
-If you are slow rolling a spinnerbait or fishing a deep-diving crankbait you can still wind it slow enough that it’s not going to overwork the lure.
-If you buy a baitcast reel on either side of the spectrum on gear ratios it will be hard to work a higher speed reel slowly or a low-speed reel faster.
+If you are slow-rolling a spinnerbait or fishing a deep-diving crankbait, you can still wind it slow enough that it’s not going to overwork the lure.
+If you buy a baitcast reel on either side of the spectrum on gear ratios, it will be hard to work a higher speed reel slowly or a low-speed reel faster.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?